NotePlan/plugins/jgclark.EventHelpers/README.md

 This uses JSON5 format: ensure there are commas at the end of all that lines that need them.

 **Notes**:
+- **calendarToWriteTo**: the name of the calendar for `/time blocks to calendar` to write events to.
+Must be a writable calendar.
+If empty, then the default system calendar will be used.
 - **addEventID**: whether to add an `⏰event:ID` string when creating an event from a time block.
 This returns rather long strings (e.g. `⏰event:287B39C1-4D0A-46DC-BD72-84D79167EFDF`) and so you might want to use a theme option to shorten them until needed.
 For example, to hide the `event:ID` string until you move the cursor to the ⏰ marker, [customise your theme](https://help.noteplan.co/article/44-customize-themes) to add:
 ```jsonc
     "eventID": {